-I am an associate professor of linguistics at the University of Minnesota Duluth.
-For Spring 2016 I am a residential fellow at the Institute for Advanced Study at the University of Minnesota Twin Cities, completing a book project on language contact in Belize.
+I am an Associate Professor of English, Linguistics, and Writing Studies at the University of Minnesota Duluth.
+In Spring 2016 I was a residential fellow at the Institute for Advanced Study at the University of Minnesota Twin Cities, completing a book project on language contact in Belize.

 I have been at the University of Minnesota Duluth since the fall of 2011.
-From 2008-2011, I was a lecturer in the linguistics division of the Department of English, at the University of British Columbia Vancouver.
+From 2008-2011, I was a lecturer in the Department of English at the University of British Columbia Vancouver.

 I do research in sociolinguistics and the semantics-pragmatics interface.
 I’m interested in Creole languages of the U.S. and Caribbean as well as regional and social variation in the U.S., including African American Language.
 I’m also very interested in the role of grammatical choice as rhetorical strategy, i.e. how speakers and writers use “choice” to convey many sorts of higher order messages to their addressees.

 I use a wide variety of methods in my research, including ethnographic interviews, experimental video, quantitative surveys, and corpus data.
 My favorite topics include language ideologies and dimensions of meaning, and I’ve spent a lot of time in Belize working in these areas with the Creole language.
 I’m looking forward to future projects on Creole as spoken in the U.S. and on relations between Creole and African American Language.

 I enjoy teaching a wide variety of courses in linguistics and writing.